I’ve written about my process of self-publishing a book. This is the third instructional article in a four-part series.

 One Final Note

-Keep in mind that these services will offer you all kinds of services, such as editing, illustrations, covers, marketing, and so on.
+Keep in mind that these services will offer a wide range of services, including editing, illustrations, covers, marketing, and so on.
+Many of these services hire unprofessionals to keep their costs down and profits up.
+Again, be careful.

-I now offer self-publishing help with Writers on the Move Press.
-You can check it out to see if it might be a fit for your needs.
+Working with so many clients, I now offer help for children’s authors with WRITERS ON THE MOVE SELF-PUBLISHING SERVICE.
+You can check it out to see if it’s a fit for your needs.

 You might find the first two articles in this series helpful also: